 RC percussion drilling is planned to provide better definition of Victoria Star mineralisation.
 Recently located sites of past gold mining will be assessed with a view to drill testing; and the location of magnetic anomalies interpreted to be buried volcanic plugs by Geological Survey of Victoria geophysicists, will be verified by ground survey.

 JOINT VENTURES AND ROYALTIES

-We the view the farm out of non-core projects as constructive in accelerating the evaluation of these prospective areas for which exploration which would have otherwise progressed more slowly.
+Farm out of non-core projects is viewed as constructive in accelerating the evaluation of these prospective areas.

 Pincunnah North (formerly North Shaw) (Atlas Iron & Dynasty)